adigitoleo/vim-mellow/README.md

 - [Vundle]
 - [vim-plug]

-For manual installation, download the files from GitHub and put the `colors` folder inside:
+For manual installation, download the files of the latest GitHub release and put the `colors` folder inside:
 - `~/.vim/` (vim users)
 - `~/.config/nvim/` (neovim users)